310mc/https-310mc.github.io-tl/source/_posts/scout/colorful_autumn.md

 {% endbubble %}

 {% bubble Tetora surprised0 %}
 Woah, woah!
 You’re too close, you’re acting like Taichou!
-It’s embarrassing to be stared at while drawing, so I’d like it if you distance yourself a li’l~
+It’s embarrassing to be stared at while drawing, so I’d like it if you sit a li’l farther~
 {% endbubble %}

 {% bubble Midori sad3 %}
 Me… like Morisawa-senpai…?
-Uughhh, tell me this is a nightmare… Being in the same boat as that touchy-feely being is just depressing…
+Uughhh, this is a nightmare… Being in the same boat as that touchy-feely being is just depressing…

 Maybe if I plunge my head in the water and drown myself, I’ll die easily…?
 {% endbubble %}